astrolicious/astro-theme-provider/README.md

     MyTheme({
       config: {
         title: "Hey!",
-        description: "This is a theme created using", },
+        description: "This is a theme integration!",
+      },
       pages: {
         '/404': false, // Toggle routes off